 - Pay non-bypassable charges for each kilowatt-hour (kWh) they consume from the grid

 - Transfer to a time-of-use rate plan

 Although the NEM 2.0 is still in place, the NEM 3.0 is expected to roll out as early as 2022.
 But, the proceedings, which are currently in place by the California Public Utilities Commission, will determine the exact benefits for solar customers.

 According to some early indicators, NEM 3.0 is expected to be less advantageous for solar customers.
-With that said, it is advised that those interested in solar energy take advantage of having solar installed before December 31, 2021, when the CPUC expects to fully adopt the new NEM.
+With that said, it is advised that those interested in solar energy take advantage of having solar installed before December 31, 2021, when the CPUC expects to adopt the new NEM fully.
 It is expected, much like the last time the NEM changed, that individuals who have solar installed while NEM 2.0 is in place will be grandfathered into the NEM 2.0 benefits for quite some time.
 Just another reason to go solar sooner!

 Renova Energy is Here to Help!
 Don’t Wait.

 With new tariffs rolling out each year, it can be difficult to decide if solar is right for your home or business.
 At Renova Energy, we understand your worries, and we are here to answer all your questions so you can make the best, informed decision based on your circumstances.
 We will say, however, that taking advantage of a solar energy and battery storage installation while NEM 2.0 is still in effect may be the best decision for most!